Grand Canyon Adventure 2026

 - Jennifer Bloch (definite, 1 GC trip)

-- Virginia Bowers (definite, No GC)
+- Virginia Bowers (definite, No GCs)

 - Melinda Davis (definite, Several GC trips)